Yoga At your Desk:

 Then, alternate sides in which you’re twisting after a brief hold.
 Practiced daily, you will notice more sustained holds, and more flexibility in your back.

 This positing is useful at giving you a mid to lower back stretch.
-During this time, you can also rotate your neck slowly from side to side to release tension in this region as well.
+During this time, you can also rotate your neck slowly from side to side, releasing tension in this region as well.

 2. Seated Back-bend

-Another beginner yoga maneuver that can be done in a seated posture, is the seated back-bend.
+Another beginner yoga maneuver that can be done in a seated posture, is Seated Back-Bend.
 This back-bend provides another option for you to stretch your entire back, and can also be part of a restorative yoga sequence.
 It can benefit your upper back, neck, chest, and shoulders.
-You can also add alternative forms of the back-bend to include more arm yoga maneuvers like eagle arms.
+You can also add alternative forms of this back-bend to include Eagle Arms.